Docs · Integrations

 Connect Slack in one click.

-The fastest way is Add to Slack — a single approval that wires both channel alerts and 1:1 direct messages, and you pick the channel right in Slack.
+The fastest way is Add to Slack: a single approval that wires both channel alerts and 1:1 direct messages, and you pick the channel right in Slack.
 Prefer to wire the channel by hand?
 Use an Incoming Webhook instead.
-Either way, trueno only ever posts — it never reads your workspace.
+Either way, trueno only ever posts.
+It never reads your workspace.

 01